VictorShan/cse154-serverless-exploration/README.md

 4. Deploy to firebase using `firebase deploy`

 ## Finished
 You should be able view this on your own site.
-Please submit an issue.
+Please submit an issue if it does not work.